divijghose/firedrake/Firedrake-meeting-2025-07-09.md

 ## CW: Is it time for a new major release?

 A lot of new features have been added.
+I don't believe that we have to follow PETSc (though a patch release may be necessary).

 ## Merge PRs
 *Note that PRs put in this section should either be trivial or already have been reviewed.
 Discussion-worthy PRs should be separate agenda items.*